Warden-GG/warden-gg.github.io/getting-started.md

 Run the Hyper-V script found in the **#scripts** channel on Discord.

-> ⚠️ This is only required for the **Regular version**.
-Skip this if you're using the VM Compliant version.
+> ⚠️ If you are using VM Compliant you can skip this.

 ### Step 7 — Reboot & Disable Secure Boot